Tibet Advance Everest Base Camp – 21 Days

 - Duration: 21 Days

 - Trip Level: ChallengingObviously we hope to fulfill our objectives but realistically we can only guarantee start and finish times with these treks.
 The treks are limited to those with an excellent level of personal experience and fitness and a sense of humor, with high tolerance levels.
 During the trek you may have to cross snow-covered passes in very remote areas and/or climb up to 6,000m in altitude.
-All our peak climbing and expeditions fall under this section.
+Obviously we hope to fulfill our objectives but realistically we can only guarantee start and finish times with these treks.
+The treks are limited to those with an excellent level of personal experience and fitness and a sense of humor, with high tolerance levels.
+During the trek you may have to cross snow-covered passes in very remote areas and/or climb up to 6,000m in altitude.
+All our peak climbing and remote high passes trips fall under this section.

 - Activity: Sightseeing and High Altitude Trekking, Overland Tour

 - Trip Route: